KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_end

 This is the block height at which block rewards will end.
-Every block after this height will have 0 block reward, and by default the only incentive to mine a new block will be transaction fees.
+Every block after this height will have 0 block reward (this means that, assuming all other settings are default, the only incentive to mine a new block will be transaction fees).

 #### :pushpin: Examples: